damlaSevinc/MovieMate-Ticketing/README.md

 mvn test
 ```

+## TODO

+Deploy the project on an AWS instance.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.